Armands Šķēle

-Armands Šķēle (born September 4, 1983) is a former Latvian professional basketball player.
+Armands Šķēle (born 4 September 1983) is a former Latvian professional basketball player.
 He was a member of Latvian National Team.
 He earned praise from fans for his artistic style of play that thrived on creativity and unorthodox moves.
 During his career Šķēle was nicknamed "Big Time", mainly due to his skills and personality.

 Professional career

 Šķēle started his professional career playing for Brocēni which at the time was the top team in Latvia.
 In 2001, he moved to Poland signing a multi-year contract with Anwil Włocławek.
-Under the guidance of head coach Andrej Urlep, Šķēle developed rapidly and become one of the most attractive players in the Europe - his game was compared to Serbian star Aleksandar Đorđević.
+Under the guidance of head coach Andrej Urlep, Šķēle developed rapidly and became one of the most attractive players in Europe - his game was compared to Serbian star Aleksandar Đorđević.

-In 2004, he was pursued by Real Madrid as they sought talented Latvian to back-up Louis Bullock, but the deal fell through as both sides couldn't find an agreement.
-In the same year Šķēle declared for the NBA Draft.
+In 2004, he was pursued by Real Madrid as they sought talented player to back-up Louis Bullock, but the deal fell through as both sides couldn't find an agreement.
+In the same year Šķēle declared for the NBA draft.

 Despite having a contract with Anwil, Šķēle didn't return to his former team and was loaned out.
 Thus, for the next two seasons he played in two different Belgian clubs.
 In the summer of 2006, he was bought out from contract with Anwil by Latvian side Barons LMT.
 He played three seasons with Barons.
 In 2008, Šķēle led his team to the FIBA EuroCup and the Latvian Basketball League championships.

 In October 2009, he moved to Lega A club Basket Napoli.
 However, the team from Naples had financial trouble and after a few months it went bankrupt. Šķēle finished the season with BK Ventspils.
 The next season, he waited eight months till early 2011 when he signed with Ferro-ZNTU from Ukraine.
 After a single game, the Ukrainian club broke the agreement citing fears about Šķēle's health.
-Soon after his short stint in Ukraine, Šķēle moved to Estonia by signing with BC Kalev/Cramo. Šķēle went on and played three seasons for Kalev/Cramo, winning Estonian championship in each year.
+Soon after his short stint in Ukraine, Šķēle moved to Estonia by signing with BC Kalev/Cramo. Šķēle went on and played three seasons for Kalev/Cramo, winning the Estonian championship in each year.

 In April 2012, during Estonian League playoff game he made a behind-the-back shot that became a very popular video amassing multiple-million views online.

 In September 2013, after playing for Latvian National Team in EuroBasket 2013, he joined Kalev/Cramo for the fourth season.
-On November 25, 2013, he signed with Turkish team Gamateks Pamukkale Üniversitesi.
+On 25 November 2013 he signed with Turkish team Gamateks Pamukkale Üniversitesi.

 For the 2014–15 season, he returned to Kalev/Cramo.

 In October 2015, Armands joined Valmiera/ORDO, uniting with his younger brother Aigars.
 Armands led underdog Valmiera to its first ever Latvian championship in 2015–16.
 He won one more Latvian championship with VEF Rīga in 2016–17 and was a key player to help his team make the VTB League playoffs.